 The science department was delighted to welcome Professor James Gleeson back to Clongowes on Wednesday last, the 18th of January.
 Clongowes physics students are once again involved in research projects with the University of Limerick and the department has once again linked up with the Mathematics Applications Consortium for Science and Industry to develop mathematical models for three problems this year.
 When Professor Gleeson, a world leader in his field, visited Clongowes in October to launch the first phase of the project, he met for two hours with over 30 students from Syntax and Poetry to begin the data collection phase of the work.
 The students in groups of five were asked to select one of three problems to work on:

-• Develop an algorithm to minimise cost for a car fuel refill and for the setting of fuel prices
+- Develop an algorithm to minimise cost for a car fuel refill and for the setting of fuel prices in stations.

 These are real world problems that don’t appear to automatically lend themselves to mathematical analysis, and yet this is what the boys must engage with.